dhlavaty/winf.unobtrusiveAjax.js/README.md

 Purpose of this library is to be 100% compatible with 'Microsofts Unobtrusive Ajax support library for jQuery' found in ASP.NET MVC3 and MVC4 but without bugs, with new features, clean and well documented code and compatible with latest jQuery.
+Library is also fully usable without ASP.NET MVC.

 Usage:
 ------

-Just replace original `jquery.unobtrusive-ajax.js` or `jquery.unobtrusive-ajax.min.js` with our `winf.unobtrusive-ajax.js` and you are all set.
+If you use ASP.NET MVC, just replace original `jquery.unobtrusive-ajax.js` or `jquery.unobtrusive-ajax.min.js` with our `winf.unobtrusive-ajax.js` and you are all set.
 All other requirements are the same as with original script from Microsoft, see tutorial at [http://goo.gl/3DTJY](http://goo.gl/3DTJY)

 Changelog:
 ----------

+* 2013-07-17 ver 0.1.9
+   - ADD: new `data-ajax-disable-onclick="true"` introduced
 * 2012-11-23 ver 0.1.8
    - ADD: new `data-ajax="false"` support
 * 2012-08-28 ver 0.1.7